-The council applies for a Liability Order so that it may enforce the debt.
-As long as the Magistrates are satisfied that the council has issued the statutory notices (bill, reminder and summons), and that the debt remains outstanding, they will issue a Liability Order with costs.
+We will apply for a Liability Order to enable enforcement of the debt.
+As long as the Magistrates are satisfied that the Council has issued the statutory notices (bill, reminder and summons), and that the debt remains outstanding, they will issue a Liability Order with costs.
 You are then required to pay the total amount outstanding.

 What is a Liability Order?

 A Liability Order is granted by the Magistrates’ Court.
-It gives the council greater powers of recovery should they be needed.
+It gives the council greater powers of recovery if required.

 Can I stop this happening?

-Yes, by paying the amount in full including the costs before the hearing date.
+Yes, if you pay the full amount including the costs before the hearing date.
 This payment must be made by 4pm on the last working day prior to the hearing.
-Make a payment online.
+You can make a payment online.

 Why have costs been added?

-Taking recovery action costs the council money; these costs must be paid by those we have to take recovery action against.
+Taking recovery action results in costs for the Council; these costs must be paid by those who we have had to take recovery action against.

 Will this affect my credit rating?

 No, it is not a County Court Judgement.
 A Liability Order is granted in the local Magistrates’ Court and does not appear on your credit file.